Reginald Rose

-Reginald Rose (December 10, 1920 – April 19, 2002) was an American screenwriter.
+Reginald Rose (December 10, 1920 – April 19, 2002) was an American playwright and screenwriter.
 He wrote about controversial social and political issues.
 His realistic approach was particularly influential in the anthology programs of the 1950s.

 Rose was born and raised in Manhattan.
 He was best known for his courtroom drama Twelve Angry Men, exploring the members of a jury in a murder trial.
 It was adapted for a film of the same name, directed by Sidney Lumet and released in 1957.

 Early years

 Reginald Rose was born in Manhattan on December 10, 1920, the son of Alice (née Obendorfer) and William Rose, a lawyer.
 Rose attended Townsend Harris High School and briefly attended City College (now part of the City University of New York).
 He served in the U.S. Army during World War II, from 1942–46, where he was promoted to first lieutenant.

 Rose began trying to write when he was 15 years old and living in Harlem, but he said, "I didn't make it until I was 30."
 In the interim, he worked as an ad agency's copywriter, a publicist for Warner Bros, a window washer, a clerk, and a counselor at a camp.